 “Where did it all go wrong?” he asked.

 Even though most people agree with this distinction, you will almost always find Version 2 (US style) in books and magazines – regardless of their country of origin.
 But, just to make it more confusing, print publications tend to use single quotation marks.

 Upper or lower case?

-The general rule is that the first word inside quotation marks starts with an upper case letter, as in all the examples above.
+The general rule is that the first word inside quotation marks starts with an upper case letter, as in most of the examples above.

 When the first quoted word is not the beginning of a sentence, as in:

 The writer agreed that ‘the process was always slower in the early stages‘.